CodeLinaro-mirror/la_platform_external_stg/doc/comparison.md

 1.  if the comparison already has a known result then return this
 2.  if the comparison already is in progress then return a potential difference
 3.  start node visit, register the node with the SCC finder
-    1.  (special cases for qualified types and typedefs)
+    1.  (special handling of qualified types and typedefs)
-    2.  incomparable nodes go to `Mismatch` which returns a difference
+    2.  incomparable nodes (such as a `struct` and an `int`) go to `Mismatch` which returns a difference; there is no further recursion
-    3.  otherwise delegate node comparison (with possible recursion)
+    3.  otherwise delegate node comparison to a node-specific function; with possible recursion
-    4.  result is a tentative node comparion
+    4.  the comparison result here is tentative, due to potential cycles
 4.  finish node visit, informing the SCC finder
 5.  if an SCC was closed, we've just finished its root comparison
     1.  root compared equal? discard unwanted potential differences
     2.  difference found? record confirmed differences
-    3.  record all its comparisons as final
+    3.  record all its comparison results as final
-6.  return result (whether final or tentative)
+6.  return result (which will be final if an SCC was closed)

 #### Typedefs

+This special handling is subject to change.

+*   `typedef` foo bar ⇔ foo

-Typedefs are just named type aliases which cannot refer to themselves or later defined types.
+Typedefs are named type aliases which cannot refer to themselves or later defined types.
 The referred-to type is exactly identical to the typedef.
 So for difference *finding*, typedefs should just be resolved and skipped over.
 However, for *reporting*, it may be still useful to say where a difference came